 If you are travelling on a budget, I can recommend The Roadhouse Prague, a new hostel that opened in 2017 but has already become one of the most popular addresses in town.

+Still wonder where to stay in Prague?
 Have I missed your favourite place to stay in Prague?
 Let me know in the comments and I will add it to the list!
 Enjoy your trip!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers – check it out here, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.